 - A PlanGrid integration, allowing customers to push field notes from OpenSpace directly into tasks and RFIs, serving users as a centralized destination for all their project management content.

-- Field Note markups, which enable you to call attention to specific issues found in your photo, sketch the correct orientation, or indicate where something should be installed.
+- Field Note markups, enabling you to call attention to specific issues found in your photo, sketch the correct orientation, or indicate where something should be installed.

 - New admin reporting solutions, providing customers the real-time ability to know who on their team is using OpenSpace and how.